 One of the most significant dedicated server advantages is customizing your server’s hardware configuration.

 However, picking the correct dedicated server specifications can be difficult if you aren’t sure how much computing power you need to host your web services.
-If that’s the case with you, here’s what you should look for in an ideal dedicated server.
+Similarly, you need expert server administration and security knowledge to keep dedicated servers operational and secure.

-The central processing unit (CPU) is the heart of any server.
-When choosing a CPU for your dedicated server, you should consider: the number of cores and their frequency (also known as clock speed).
-CPU is often the starting point of deciding appropriate dedicated server specifications.
+When choosing a CPU for your dedicated server, consider the number of cores and the processor’s frequency (also known as clock speed).

 In general, a CPU with a higher core count and frequency will deliver better performance.
 But remember that a multi-core processor will be more powerful even if it has a slightly lower clock speed than a single-core CPU.